Types of Galaxies

 The Andromeda Galaxy is visible to the naked eye from a dark sky location.

-Certain constellations, such as Virgo, contain galaxy clusters.
+Specific constellations, such as Virgo, contain galaxy clusters.
 The Virgo Cluster is a galaxy cluster found in the constellations Coma Berenices and Virgo.

 The cluster’s center is located approximately 53.8 million light-years away from the solar system, at the center of the Virgo Supercluster, the larger cluster of galaxies that also contains the Local Group, which in turn includes the Andromeda Galaxy and the Milky Way.

 The Virgo Cluster contains about 1300 galaxies, possibly even up to 2000.
-The image below highlights a particularly handsome cluster of galaxies, known as Markarian’s Chain
+The image below highlights a particularly handsome cluster of galaxies, known as Markarian’s Chain.

 Markarian’s Chain (Trevor Jones) The Virgo Cluster of Galaxies.